Want To Import Your Car Into Portugal? Check It’s Worth It

 Medieval hilltop castle of Arraiolos

 Ever heard those stories about European countries paying people to move there?
 They’re true!
 Sardinia’s offering €15,000 to populate its rural villages with populations of 3,000 or less, Spain’s Rubia’s dishing out monthly payments of €150 per month while Ponga is offering €3,000 to young couples willing to stay for five years, plus an additional €3,000 for each child.
 But what about Portugal?
-Will this sunny slice of southern Europe actually pay you to make it your home?
-Let’s dive …
+Portugal won’t pay you to move there.
+Sorry.
+At least, if you’re living in the US, UK, …

 Read more